 Required and optional dismissals and commencement of a formal Title IX Process or University Process are described in Section XI below.

 The University will seek to complete the Initial Assessment as promptly as possible, typically within ten (10) business days.
 There may be circumstances, however, where the Initial Assessment takes longer based on the availability of the Complainant or other necessary information, the need to gather additional information, or other factors outside of the University’s control.
 The University also understands that a Complainant may need additional time to make decisions regarding their options, which may impact the timing of the conclusion of the Initial Assessment.

-The Title IX Office will document each report or request for assistance, including requests for supportive measures, as well as the response to any such report or request; and will review and retain copies of all reports generated as a result of any investigation.
+The Title IX Administrators will document each report or request for assistance, including requests for supportive measures, as well as the response to any such report or request; and will review and retain copies of all reports generated as a result of any investigation.
 The University will maintain the records in accordance with the provisions of Section XV below.

 Requests for Anonymity and Process Options: